We are experienced in supporting people living with dementia and their carers.

 Respite sessions include 'Rolling Respite' which is funded by Social Services after a Carers Assessment.

-We also deliver support in the community through our projects Time for You and The Shed Adventure.
+We also deliver support in the community through our projects Time for You.

 We can take over from you at night times to give you a peaceful and uninterrupted night.
 These are called 'Wake and Watch' where our care workers stay awake and alert all night to respond to any care needs and ensure the safety of an individual who may wake repeatedly through the night.
 Our other service is an "Overnight Sleep", where a care worker is on hand but asleep through the night but able to assist in the event the individual needs support.